ligato/docs/docs/tutorials/02_plugin-deps.md

 }
 ```

-After initializing `Log` and `Cfg`, they can be used.
+After initializing `Log` and `Cfg`, they are ready for action.

 Let's log a few messages:

 ```go
 func (p *HelloWorld) Init() error {